davidpricedev/adventOfCode2022Rust/README.md

 - same preference for snake_case
 - same self argument for all instance methods
 - similar folder structure concepts (though thankfully no __init__.rs files needed!)
+- even some libraries (itertools) have the same name as python